jlindsey/crypt-keeper/README.md

 $ chmod 0600 /etc/crypt-keeper/*
 ```

-Run these commands as a privileged use and make sure no other users have read or
+Run these commands as a privileged user and make sure no other users have read or
 write access to the files within your key directory.
 CryptKeeper will look in
 `/etc/crypt-keeper` by default, but you can put your keys anywhere and run
 `crypt-keeper` with the `--dir=DIRECTORY` option.